September-October 2015

 Butzel Long Attorney to Lead Michigan Israel Business Bridge

 Attorney Beth S. Gotthelf, shareholder of the law law firm Butzel Long, has been elected president of the Michigan Israel Business Bridge, a bi-national chamber of commerce.
-Gotthelf has previously served on the the association’s board of directors and as vice president of the executive council.
-She has also served as chair of matchmaking to […]
+Gotthelf has previously […]

 -